-The building of Stanley Park in Blackpool provided employment for returning soldiers and is named after the 16th Earl, being opened in 1926 by his son.
+The building of Stanley Park in Blackpool provided employment for returning soldiers and is named after the 16th Earl.
+It was opened in 1926 by his son.

 ‘Comrades of the Great War Clubs’ were a non-political association.
-Their purpose was to represent the rights of ex-service men and women who’d served or been discharged from service during World War One.
+They represented the rights of ex-service men and women who’d served or been discharged from service during World War One.

 The Grammar School – before the Comrades Club

 Today’s generation always knew this building as The Comrades Club.
 But before that it had another important and interesting life, as a school.